hankchau/igdb_finder/README.md

 --key:<br/>
   Users can specify an App key that is required to access the database.
 If no keys are provided, the script will search based on my key,     which has a limit on items returned per query, and a monthly query quota.<br/><br/>

 --fields:<br/>
   Specifies which types of data to retrieve.
-Possible values are:
+Possible values are:<br/>
-    'gameinfo': which corresponds to the basic info of a game 'gameart': Art related data, such as cover photo 'sideinfo': Information tangent to the game itself, such as the number of followers on IGDB, etc.<br/><br/>
+    'gameinfo': which corresponds to the basic info of a game<br/>
+    'gameart': Art related data, such as cover photo<br/>
+    'sideinfo': Information tangent to the game itself, such as the number of followers on IGDB, etc.<br/><br/>